redcode-labs/neurax/README.md

 If spread vector of your choice is based on some kind of bruteforce, it is good to have a proper wordlist prepared.
 Storing words in a text-file on client side isn't really effective, so you can mutate a basic wordlist using `NeuraxWordlist(words []string) []string`.

+### Setting time-to-live
+If you want your binary to remove itself after given time, use `NeuraxSetTTL()` at the beginnig of your code.
+This function should be launched as a goroutine.
+For example:

+`go NeuraxSetTTL("2m")`

+will make the binary run `NeuraxPurgeSelf()` after 2 minutes from initial execution.

 ## Support this tool
 If you like this project and want to see it grow, please consider making a small donation :>